Spinal stenosis care at Mayo Clinic

 Care focused on your needs

 Doctors at Mayo Clinic provide care for you as an individual.
-They take the time to get to know you and work with you to provide care that fits with your goals and needs.
-And their collaborative approach to care means efficient care.
-In many cases you can be diagnosed and start treatment in just a few days.
+They take the time to get to know you.
+They work with you to provide care that fits with your goals and needs.
+Many people can be diagnosed and start treatment in just a few days.

 Expertise and rankings

-Mayo Clinic doctors trained in spine conditions (neurologists) and spine surgery (neurosurgeons and orthopedic surgeons) have experience in evaluating and treating people with all types of spinal stenosis.
-Each year, Mayo Clinic doctors diagnose and treat more than 9,000 people with spinal stenosis, including those with rare disorders and those who require complex surgeries.
+Each year, Mayo Clinic doctors diagnose and treat more than 12,000 people with spinal stenosis.
+This includes people with rare disorders and those who require complex surgeries.

 Nationally recognized expertise